wp-plugins/quiz-master-next/readme.txt

 === Quiz Master Next ===
 Contributors: fpcorso
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RTGYAETX36ZQJ
-Tags: quiz, test, score, survey, contact, form, email, answer, question Requires at least: 3.7.1
+Tags: quiz, test, score, exam, survey, contact, form, email, answer, question Requires at least: 3.7.1
 Tested up to: 3.9.1
-Stable tag: 2.8.5
+Stable tag: 2.9.1
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The easiest and most flexible way to add multiple quizzes, tests, and surveys to your website.

 == Description ==

-The easiest and most flexible way to add multiple quizzes, tests, and surveys to your website.
+The easiest and most flexible way to add multiple quizzes, tests, surveys, and contact forms to your website.
 This plugin allows for unlimited quizzes each with unlimited amount of questions.
 The plugin allows you to create the quiz, add it to any page using a customized shortcode, allows the user to take the quiz, and then saves the results.
 You can set up what the user sees after he or she takes the quiz based on the user's score.
 You can also have the plugin create a certificate for the user as well!

 = Have Unlimted Quizzes, Tests, Surveys, Contact Forms, etc.. = Each of your quizzes can have **unlimited** questions and each of those questions can have **unlimited** answers!
 Your questions can contain **HTML** to show images, Youtube videos and more.